-Food facilities, including food manufacturing facilities and retail food establishments where food is prepared for the mail order food company, are regulated by applicable federal, state and local food safety statutes.
-It is important that companies understand all legal requirements and industry guidelines for temperature control and design systems to comply with all legal requirements prior to packaging, mailing and transporting food.
-Mail order food companies should research, understand and test which methods are best suited to their specific operation.
+Food facilities, including food manufacturing facilities and retail food establishments where food is prepared for MOTPD are regulated by applicable federal, state and local food safety statutes.
+It is important that MOTPD companies understand all legal requirements and industry guidelines for temperature control and design systems to comply with all legal requirements prior to packaging and transporting the food.
+MOTPD companies should research, understand and test which methods are best suited to their specific operation.
 Below are references which may help in this process.